lugu/qiloop/doc/internal-design.md

 object.
 Each object has its mailbox which is process sequentially.

-At this stage the messages have been sent to handler queue of the endpoing and then to the object mailbox.
+At this stage the messages have been sent to handler queue of the endpoint and then to the object mailbox.

 This has two consequences: